 Cllr Hannides said museum and art bodies were happy with the council’s approach.

-Award-winning architects Wilkinson Eyre have been hired to draw up plans for the museum, which will be built in the west wing of the Civic Centre and feature a massive climb-aboard replica of the doomed liner.
+Award-winning architects Wilkinson Eyre have been hired to draw up plans for the museum, which will be built in the west wing of the Civic Centre and feature a massive climb-aboard replica of the

 Visitors will experience life on board the ill-fated voyage from the perspective of the crew, many of whom were from Southampton.